wilsonzlin/wilsonl.in-docs/src/ooml/Classes/Declaring classes.md

 - Advanced features like abstract classes, constructors, serialisation and deserialisation, and factory methods are available
 - They are also JavaScript classes, making it very easy to use them in JavaScript logic

-Classes are declared using HTML templates in the HTML file:
+Classes are declared using HTML `template` tags in the HTML file:

 ```html
 <template ooml-class="MyClass"></template>
 ```

-`<template>` elements ensure faster processing as browsers that support it will not try to render the contents.
+`<template>` ensures faster processing as browsers that support it will not try to render the contents of it.

-Inside the template element, there are a few tags that describe the [properties](#Declaring properties) and [methods](#Using methods) of the class, and then the view of the class is laid out:
+Inside the tag, there are a few tags that describe the [properties](#Declaring properties) and [methods](#Using methods) of the class, and then the [view](#Declaring views) of the class is laid out:

 ```html
 <template ooml-class="MyClass">